Teddy Drop Ear

-Miś Uszatek (Polish: Miś Uszatek), in English rendered as Teddy Drop Ear, also spelled as Teddy Drop-Ear, and known as Teddy Floppy Ear is a Polish animated television series produced by Se-ma-for from 1975 to 1987, for a total of 104 episodes.
+Teddy Drop Ear (Polish: Miś Uszatek), also spelled as Teddy Drop-Ear and known as Teddy Floppy Ear, is a Polish animated television series produced by Se-ma-for from 1975 to 1987, for a total of 104 episodes.
 He was created jointly by Polish writer Czesław Janczarski and cartoonist Zbigniew Rychlicki.

 History

 The sculpture of Miś Uszatek on the Piotrkowska Street in Łódź.

-Miś Uszatek's (Teddy Drop Ear's) first appearance was in a Polish comic magazine for children, "Miś", on 6 March 1957.
+Miś Uszatek's first appearance was in a Polish comic magazine for children, "Miś", on 6 March 1957.
 Later, he was the main character of several children's books, which were translated into many languages.
 However, Miś Uszatek became very popular in 1975, when Łódź Animated Forms Studio (Studio Malych Form Filmowych), Se-ma-for, created a series of stop motion animation for the Polish TV network, featuring actor Mieczysław Czechowicz, who voiced the characters.
 In all-time Polish rankings of animated programs, the show usually comes second only to Bolek i Lolek.

-The teddy bear Teddy Drop Ear and his friends - Prosiaczek (Piglet), Króliczki (Little Rabbits) and Zajączek (Little Hare), as well as Kruczek the Puppy - were loved by preteen kids.
+Miś Uszatek and his friends—Prosiaczek (Piglet), Króliczki (Little Rabbits), Zajączek (Little Hare), as well as Kruczek the Puppy—were loved by preteen kids.
 At the same time, Teddy Drop Ear played the role of a friend from kindergarten.
 He was also liked by parents, as he would always go to bed at an appropriate hour, singing the goodnight song:

 Pora na dobranoc, bo już księżyc świeci.
 Dzieci lubią misie, misie lubią dzieci.
 (It's time to go to bed, as the moon is shining.
 Kids like teddy bears, teddy bears like kids.)

 All together, Se-ma-for created 104 episodes of the animation series; the last one was made in 1987.
 In the 1960s, two theatrical movies about the friendly bear were made.

 Also, in the fall of 2007, the Se-ma-for studio announced that it was planning to make more episodes, but later these plans changed in favor of a possible full-length movie, to be created with help from the Japanese company Eden Entertainment.
 As of 2008, Mis Uszatek airs on Polish TV every Thursday.

 In July 2007, local authorities in Łódź decided to construct a monument dedicated to Miś Uszatek, to be placed along Łódź's main street, Piotrkowska.